 Formed in 1989, the AEA is a national, member driven, non-profit agricultural association dedicated to the emu industry.
 The AEA promotes public awareness of emus and their products, fosters research and publishes a bi-monthly newsletter and several industry brochures.

 We invite anyone interested in this form of alternative agriculture to check out our library of emu farming information, visit at least one established emu farm and sit in on a local emu association meeting.
 If you are involved in the emu industry, we hope you will join us as we advance the industry; new members are always welcome.

 To find out more about emu oil, emu meat, and other co-products available from this wonderful ratite, visit the resource page.
 To find an emu farm near you, please visit our state affiliates page or email for information.

-Mission Statement: The American Emu Association is dedicated to developing structural support and visionary leadership for the emu industry.
+Mission Statement: The American Emu Association is dedicated to developing structural support and visionary leadership and education for the emu industry.

 Industry Statement: The American Emu Association represents an alternative agricultural industry, dominated by the small farmer, who is committed to humane and environmentally positive practices that produce high quality, beneficial products.

 Emu Oil Refining Statement: The American Emu Association (AEA) does not endorse or recommend any particular method of emu oil refining.

 The AEA does insist that whatever method of refining is used, the emu oil must match the fatty acid profile parameters for pure emu oil and that it meets or exceeds the standards for Fully Refined Emu Oil – Grade A as listed in the Emu Oil Trade Rules guidelines.

 What Has the AEA Done for the U.S. Emu Industry?